wsbbb331/TZMath270HW3/Math270AHW2/Math270AHW2/README.md

-tb defines the force at b
+tb defines the force at b.

 fixed_a is the boolean value to define whether a is fixed.